-In terms of college education, Ruskin is nearly on par with the US average for all cities of 21.84%: 17.76% of adults 25 and older in Ruskin have a bachelor's degree or advanced degree.
+The percentage of adults in Ruskin who are college-educated is close to the national average for all communities of 21.84%: 18.70% of the adults in Ruskin have a bachelor's degree or advanced degree.

-The per capita income in Ruskin in 2010 was $24,675, which is lower middle income relative to Florida, and middle income relative to the rest of the US.
-This equates to an annual income of $98,700 for a family of four.
+The per capita income in Ruskin in 2018 was $24,511, which is lower middle income relative to Florida and the nation.
+This equates to an annual income of $98,044 for a family of four.
 However, Ruskin contains both very wealthy and poor people as well.

 The most common language spoken in Ruskin is English.
 Other important languages spoken here include Spanish and French.